WaterByWind/Lightroom-Keyword-Lists/README.md

 Partly inspired by the [Lightroom Keyword List Project](http://lightroom-keyword-list-project.blogspot.gr) these are being offered as additional specialized supplemental lists for those that may be interested in such detailed tagging.

-In particular, landscape and nature photographers may desire to tag and categorize the locations of their work for various reasons.
+In particular, landscape, nature, and wildlife photographers may desire to tag and categorize the locations of their work for various reasons.
 Such photography often takes place in parklands, preserves, and refuges and the ability to note these locations as metadata for each capture may be useful or interesting.
 The lists here are intended for such use.

 The keyword lists here are an attempt to create a controlled vocabulary to facilitate consistency and simplify creation and use of such key-wording.
 Note that in most cases only the name of the park/preserve will be exported by default, such as when sharing to social media or online photo libraries and sharing sites.
 It is the park/preserve nomenclature that is relevant for this controlled vocabulary, and there are many other methodologies for geographical tagging.
 These lists are organized within Lightroom using a geographical hierarchy but that detail would not be exported as-is for that reason.